-What are some other names of Hoya carnosa?
+What are some other names for Hoya carnosa?

-Hoya carnosa is also known as the “Indian Rope” plant and the “Wax plant.”
+Hoya carnosa is also known as the “Indian Rope” and the “Wax plants.”

 Do I need a pole or a trellis to grow the Wax plant?

-It is indeed a good idea to use either a pole or a trellis to grow the Wax plant.
+Using either a pole or a trellis to grow the Wax plant is a good idea.

 Is Hoya carnosa a good plant for a south-facing window?

-No. Southern-facing windows are not ideal for Hoya carnosa, is they would receive too much sunlight.
+Southern-facing windows are not ideal for Hoya carnosa is they would receive too much sunlight.

 Does Hoya carnosa flower?

-Yes, the Wax plant flowers about once or twice a year.
+The Wax plant flowers about once or twice a year.
 Please note that the flowers have a pretty strong scent.
-If you don’t like that kind of scent, you can simply cut off the flowers.
+If you don’t like that kind of scent, you can cut off the flowers.

 What’s the easiest species of Hoya to grow?

-Hoya australis is definitely one of the easiest Hoya species to grow.
+Hoya australis is one of the easiest Hoya species to grow.

 What are some interesting Hoya carnosa cultivars?